mknd-io/intuitive-json-query-language/README.md

 # intuitive-json-query-language
 A simple, human-readable query language implementation for being able to filter for specific JavaScript/JSON objects in an array.

+Notes: jsonpathplus supports the original syntax of it but extend it to support nested objects into array using jsonpath which was a lack

 ## Motivation

 My main motivation was to create a JQL-like query language for JSON objects which I can use to define complex criterias for generating smart music playlist from my music library.